How to Make a Digital Scrapbook Page | aA

 4

-Add a frame, mask, or simple edge.
-This anchors your photo to the page, creates a focal point, and makes it feel intentionally placed rather than just dropped in.
+Anchor the photo with a frame, mask, or simple edge.
+This creates a focal point and makes the photo feel part of the page rather than floating on top of it.

 5

 Add a drop shadow to your photo.
-This single step makes a noticeable difference — a soft shadow lifts the photo off the background and gives the page dimension, as if the elements are physically layered.
-In most software, shadow tools live under Layer Styles or Layer Effects.
-Start with a low opacity, small size, and a short distance.
-Even a subtle shadow is far better than none.
+This single step makes a noticeable difference in how realistic a page looks.
+A soft shadow lifts the photo off the background and gives the page dimension.
+Shadow tools usually live under Layer Styles or Layer Effects.
+Start with low opacity, small size, and a short distance — even a subtle shadow beats none.
+For the full method, see blending and finishing techniques.

 6

-Add one or two embellishments.
-Apply a subtle shadow to these as well.
-Furthermore, group them intentionally — a small cluster in one corner looks more considered than individual elements scattered across the page.
+Group one or two embellishments.
+Apply a subtle shadow to these as well, and cluster them intentionally rather than scattering them — a small grouping in one corner looks more deliberate than pieces spread everywhere.

 7

 Add a title.
-Keep it simple — a name, a date, a place, or a single word.
-Try sampling a color from your photo using the eyedropper tool so your title ties visually to the rest of the page.
+Keep it simple — a name, date, place, or a single word.
+Try sampling a color from your photo with the eyedropper tool so the title matches your photo and supplies.

 8

 Write your journaling.
-More on this in the next section — but write something, even one sentence, before you save.
+More on this in the next section.

 9

 Save your layered file and export a flattened JPG.
-Covered in detail in Step 06 below.
+Covered in detail below.

 Step 05